nderraugh/nderraugh.github.io/content/posts/my-zeroth-post.md

 +++
 date = '2025-02-21T17:45:24-05:00'
-draft = true
+draft = false
-title = 'My Zeroth Post - Time for a Reboot'
+title = 'My Zeroth Post - A time for reboots'
 +++
 ## Hello
 Welcome!
 My content will be about work, life and personal interests.
-I consult on software development and related socio-technical issues.
+In a professional capacity I consult on software development and related socio-technical issues, like DevOps, software architecture and business.

 In my personal life I am married, have kids, coach ringette.
 I am trying to get fit, eat right, sleep better, and continue on my journey of personal discovery and betterment.